Simulation of Integro-Differential Equation and Application in Estimation of Ruin Probability with Mixed Fractional Brownian Motion: Introduction

 The rest of the paper is organized as follows.
-In Section \ref{sec:Malliavin}, we will present theoretic results using the Malliavin Calculus with respect to the mfBm $\xi$.
-In section \ref{sec:Girsanov}, we will use the Girsanov formula for the mfBm and get the explicit expression of $\partial_{\vartheta}$.
-When using the Girsanov formula in Section \ref{sec:Girsanov}, we will introduce a notation of $\eta_a(v)=\inf\{t| \xi_t+at>v\}$.
-Section \ref{section 3} will be contributed to the asymptotic behaviour of $\eta_a(v)$ when $v$ is large enough.
-Section \ref{section 4} will deal with the problem of estimating $\vartheta$ and the ruin probability in both the continuous time setting and the discrete observation.
-Section \ref{simulation} will conduct Monte Carlo studies on the finite sample properties of the estimators and the ruin probability.
+In Section \ref{sec:simulation}, we consider the problem of simulating the function of $g(s,t)$.
+In section \ref{sec:Girsanov}, we present the Girsanov formula for the mfBm.
+The asymptotic behaviour of $\eta_a(v)$ defined in \eqref{eq: eta a} and the problem of estimating $\vartheta$ are also discussed in this section.
+The proofs of some main results will be presented in Section \ref{sec: Appendix}.